Some students’ ideas of day and night are based on the Earth staying static with regards to the Sun but rotate once on its axis for a day/night cycle

 • What's moving: day and night (5-11)

-One place where it's hard to imagine movement is that our entire planet is moving.
-On the simplest description the Earth itself is spinning, as well as orbiting around the Sun.
+It's hard to imagine that our entire planet is moving.
+In the simplest description the Earth itself is spinning, as well as orbiting around the Sun.
 Both are nearly spherical, and Earth is really, really smooth (really smoother than a billiard ball, if scaled down).

 View Resource